-EU relations and cooperation with Saint Lucia are carried out both on bilateral and regional basis, the latter within the framework of the on-going EU-CELAC and EU-CARIFORUM dialogues.
-Saint Lucia is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".
+EU relations and cooperation with Saint Lucia are carried out both on bilateral and regional basis, the latter within the framework of the on-going EU-CARIFORUM dialogues.
+Saint Lucia is party to the Partnership Agreement between the members of the African, Caribbean and Pacific Group of States and the European Union and its Member States, the "Cotonou Agreement".and

 The EU-St. Lucia cooperation strategy for the period 2008-2013 focuses on the health sector, including the construction and equipment of a new national hospital, the most important single development in the social development sector in the country's history.